TOTAL: CompTIA CySA+ Cybersecurity Analyst (CS0-002)

 Analyze the results of network reconnaissance, and recommend or implement countermeasures

 Secure a corporate environment

 If you're looking to get certified, this course will also help prepare you for the CompTIA CySA+ Certification (CS0-002) exam.
+This exam will retire on December 3, 2023.
 The first goal of the course is to make you an outstanding cybersecurity analyst and, in the process, make sure you are ready to pass the CompTIA exam.

 THE COMPTIA CYSA+ (CS0-002) EXAM DOMAINS:

 1.0 Threat and Vulnerability Management (22% of the exam)

 2.0 Software and Systems Security (18% of the exam)

 3.0 Security Operations and Monitoring (25% of the exam)

 5.0 Compliance and Assessment (13% of the exam)